Kansas State Subsidy Profile

 Wichita KS, 67210

 NACAC Subsidy Representative (parent/volunteer)

-Adoption subsidies are available for children with special needs.
-Federal subsidies were created by Congress (through Public Law 96-272—the Adoption Assistance and Child Welfare Act of 1980) to encourage the adoption of special needs children and remove the financial disincentives to adoption for the families.
-Children may receive a federally funded subsidy under Title IV-E or a state-funded subsidy as per state guidelines.
-Below we have outlined information related to definitions of special needs, benefits available, and procedures in your state.
+Below is information related to definitions of special needs, benefits available, and procedures in Kansas.
 Answers to select questions were made available by the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance (AAICAMA) through the Child Welfare Information Gateway (www.childwelfare.gov).
-Profiles for each state’s subsidy program are available on our web site at www.nacac.org.
-If you have additional questions, please call the North American Council on Adoptable Children (NACAC) at 651-644-3036 or our subsidy help line at 800-470-6665, or e-mail us at firstname.lastname@example.org.
+Profiles for other states’ subsidy programs are available.
+If you have additional questions, please contact NACAC at 651-644-3036, 800-470-6665, or firstname.lastname@example.org.
 If you have state-specific questions, please call your State Subsidy Contact Person or the NACAC Subsidy Representative (listed above) for more information.

-Adoption Resources on the Web:
+Adoption resources on the web:

 Kansas’ state-specific medical assistance: